-Year-round temperature data at the upper basin showed that fall turnover occurred on 11/28/17 and the onset of stratification occurred shortly after spring turnover on 4/17/18 with mixing events on 4/25/18 and 5/6/18 (Figures 4-7).
-The water column in the upper 14 meters continued to stratify with warm surface waters reaching a maximum of 27.5°C at 2 meters depth on 8/9/18.
+Year-round temperature data at the upper basin showed that fall turnover occurred on 11/19/18, while the onset of stratification occurred shortly after spring turnover on 5/1/19 (data not shown).
+The water column in the upper 14 meters continued to stratify with warm surface waters reaching a maximum of 27.6°C at 2 meters depth on 7/30/19.
 Formation of the metalimnion (thermocline) began between 7 and 12 meters below the surface at the upper and middle basins (Figure 4).
 A thermocline cannot develop at the lower basin due to shallow water depth.
-Surface waters at the lower basin reached a maximum of 29.6°C on 7/5/18.
-Temperature and dissolved oxygen displayed an inverse relationship throughout the deployment (e.g., as temperature rose, oxygen declined).
+Surface waters at the lower basin reached a maximum of 29.1°C on 7/21/19.
+Temperature and dissolved oxygen displayed an inverse relationship throughout the deployment (Figure 6; e.g., as temperature rose, oxygen declined).
 Warmer waters hold less oxygen and stimulate algae/plant growth, the organic material of which can be decomposed via oxygen consumption.

 Conductivity can serve as a surrogate measure for the ionic materials (including nutrients) present in water.
-Conductivity at the lower basin was erratic in May-June, suggesting that ions in soil were easily activated during rain events and following the spring snowmelt period.
-Conductivity spikes in August-September corresponded with rain events, likely due to transport of ion-rich water from the landscape to the lake.
+Conductivity spikes throughout the deployment period largely corresponded with rain events, likely due to transport of ion-rich water from the landscape to the lake (Figure 6).
 Spikes in conductivity not associated with rain events (unless very localized) may have been due to wind or wave action (from motorized boats) or from an algae bloom.